 - 1-2 Tablespoons fresh rosemary, finely chopped (optional)

 - 2 Tablespoons egg whites, beaten until frothy

-- Preheat oven to 350° and line a large baking sheet with parchment paper.
+- Preheat oven to 350°F and line a large baking sheet with parchment paper.

-- Place pecans, sugar, rosemary, egg whites and salt in a large bowl.
+- Place pecans, sugar, rosemary (if using), egg whites and salt in a large bowl.
 Toss until pecans are coated.
 Spread on prepared baking sheet and place in preheated oven.
-Set timer for 15 minutes, give pecans a stir and then roast for another 15-20 minutes for a total of 25 minutes or until pecans are golden.
+Set timer for 15 minutes, give pecans a stir and then roast for another 10 minutes for a total of 25 minutes or until pecans are golden.
 Watch carefully because they tend to burn easily.

 - Remove from oven and allow pecans to cool.
 Pecans will be a little soft to the touch when you remove them from the oven, but they will harden up as they cool.
 Once cool you can break apart any pecans that are stuck in clumps and place them in a storage container or jars for gifting.

 Nutrition information is automatically calculated, so should only be used as an approximation.